 After you get the notification, you simply contact me to set up your appointment to come out and

 - For fruits and/or plants: either pick your own OR how much you want to pick up already harvested

-- For honey: purchase an already prepackaged supply OR bring your own container to get a large amount before I package the rest.
+- For honey: purchase an already prepackaged supply OR (when available) bring your own container to get a large amount before I package the rest.

 IS SHIPPING AVAILABLE?